PRC-Data-Challenge-2024/team_bold_emu/README.md

 Documentations on our [thoughts](Project Thoughts.pdf), [dataset creation](DataSetCreation/Documentation/Documentation Dataset Creation.pdf) and [analysis](Analysis/Documentation/Documentation Statistical Analysis.pdf) can be found in the respective folders of the repository

+Documentation on our [thoughts](./Project%20Thoughts.pdf), [dataset creation](./DataSetCreation/Documentation/Documentation%20Dataset%20Creation.pdf), and [analysis](./Analysis/Documentation/Documentation%20Statistical%20Analysis.pdf) can be found in the respective folders of the repository.

 ## Dataset Creation

 The dataset creation process involves calculating and appending additional metrics to flight trajectory data.
 Key tools and libraries used include: